shalb/djeg/README.md

 Product use-case:

-Deploy a CI/CD systems (Jenkins, Sprinnaker, Nexus) from scratch using scripts.
+Deploy a CI/CD systems (Jenkins, Nexus) from scratch using code.
 Complete development infrastructure installation with IaaC(Infrastructure as a Code) approach.
 Centralized user management for all integrated systems using OpenLDAP.
+Templated infrastructure patterns with Terraform.
+Deployment to any platform like AWS, Google Cloud, Kubernetes, Azure, Openstack.

+TBD:
 "ELK"-stack deployment for services and CI/CD jobs logging.
 Alerting with Elasalert to notify developers on logs events on any environment.
 Notification to Slack, Email or any other channels.
 Deploy metrics and monitoring with Prometheus and Grafana with service autoconfiguration.
-Templated infrastructure patterns with Terraform.
-Deployment to any platform like AWS, Google Cloud, Kubernetes, Azure, Openstack.

 # Djeg